Google Ads provides a tremendous opportunity for businesses that want to reach their target audience at scale.

 Google Ads Performance Metrics and Terminology

-Measuring the performance of your campaigns is an important part of your advertising success.
+Measuring and improving the performance of your Google Ads is an important part of your advertising success.
 When you are aware of where your ads are doing well and where they are not, you can make changes to maximize your results.

 There are several important performance metrics available in your Google Ads account.